mariiademidova0304/Project-1/README.md

 #Reflection

-Link not Netlify: magnificent-palmier-0cbeb0.netlify.app Is currently not working, will try to figure out what's the problem.
-I'm assuming it's because my HTML is inside another folder, not directly in the repo - not sure.
+Link not Netlify: magnificent-palmier-0cbeb0.netlify.app
 1. My main challenge was figuring out how to combine Typescript and javascript: what order I should follow, should I swith between editing those and how to properly compile separate .ts files after you've modified compiled .js and don't want those to get overwritten.
 Not sure we were supposed to use Typescript at all
 2. On the surface the project seemed not that hard, but it took a lot of time to figure a lot of details.
 I've expected myself to be done much earlier.
 But every part of the projects that you haven't thought about raises new issues.
 3. I've used regex for IP that I've found on stack overflow.
 Link in the sources.